Anveshembadi/Practice-Session/Daily Updates.md

 2. Worked on User story :6745 (Sapio LIMS Update - GeneStrat TRR).
 ## 11/11/2024
 1. Worked on userrStory :6745 Generate TRR for Israel Country.
-2. Hands on Practice of connection of servicebBus of with salesforce when a new case record is created.
+2. Hands on Practice of connection servicebBus of with salesforce when a new case record is created.